src-d/blog/content/post/codesent.md

 handle many edge cases.
 For example, language compilers (Go) or web servers (Django).
 BiDiSentiment classifies them as negative: the text tells how **not** to fail.
 The second type is projects which explain what is happening, which environment features they use to do better or explain much domain terminology.
-For example, k8s has tons of devops comments and Keras describes deep learning recipes.
+For example, Kubernetes has tons of devops comments and Keras describes deep learning recipes.
 BiDiSentiment treats them as positive: they teach or explain why they are cool.
 I must say that deep learning seems to be the modern alchemy ([discussion](https://medium.com/@Synced/lecun-vs-rahimi-has-machine-learning-become-alchemy-21cb1557920d))